The Universitá Gastronomica de Pollenzo visits us again

-We started our day by giving them the welcome to Mare Terra Coffee and providing you with an overview of who we are and what we do.
-We talked about the coffee chain, and how Mare Terra Coffee plays a crucial role in it, not only to produce high quality coffee, but also to implement significant projects at origin and strengthen relationships with our producers.
+We started our journey by welcoming you to Mare Terras Coffee and giving you an overview of who we are and what we do.
+We talked about the coffee chain, and how Mare Terras Coffee plays a crucial role in it, not only to produce high quality coffee, but also to implement meaningful projects at origin and strengthen relationships with our Producers.

 We were asked several questions, such as: